I combine my academic background in performing arts and Spanish literature to promote dialogue and understanding inside and outside the classroom.

 Spring 2018 - Fall 2019 (Boulder)

 I was selected by the Office for Outreach and Engagement at CU Boulder to be part of a small graduate student cohort in charge of developing community-engaged projects.
 My participation in this cohort allowed me to attend the Downtown Colorado Inc. conference and the annual Colorado Creative Industries Summit and to network with leaders and artists from all over Colorado.
 I was also trained to facilitate dialogue on difficult and controversial topics and to apply the tools of my discipline to serve the local communities.
 My initiative was funded thanks to the "2018-2019 Engaged Arts and Humanities Graduate Student Scholars Award."
 More information about my community-based project here.
+You can also read an interview about my views on community-engaged practice.

 Applied Theater Practitioner